Congress Passes Bill To Counter The Rise In Anti-Asian Hate Crimes

 The legislation, introduced by Rep. Grace Meng, D-N.Y., and Sen. Mazie Hirono, D-Hawaii, instructs the Department of Justice to designate a point person to expedite the review of hate crimes related to COVID-19.

-The bill also expands efforts to make the reporting of hate crimes more accessible at the local and state levels, including providing online reporting resources that are available in multiple languages.
+The bill also would expand efforts to make the reporting of hate crimes more accessible at the local and state levels, including providing online reporting resources that are available in multiple languages.

 Speaking on the House floor ahead of the vote, Meng recalled how over the past year, the Asian American community has faced an "additional pandemic: the virus of hate and bigotry."